leftistsgorilla/Website-Code/moons-haunted.md

 >
 > **Connected** — During downtime, you get **+1 result level** when you **acquire an asset** or **reduce heat**.
 Your array of underworld connections can be leveraged to loan assets, pressure a vendor to give you a better deal, intimidate witnesses, etc. *What sort of people or entities owe you favors?
 Do you have a double life or a sordid past?*
 >
 > **Foresight** — Two times per score you can **assist** a teammate without paying stress.
 Describe how you prepared for this.
 You can narrate an event in the past that helps your teammate now, or you might explain how you expected this situation and planned a helpful contingency that you reveal now. *Do you and any of your teammates share a special bond?
-Can you tap into the Web to divine the future?*
+Can you push your thoughts into their limbic systems via the Inside?*
 >
 > **Mastermind** — You may expend your **special armor** to **protect** a teammate, or to **push yourself** when you gather information or work on a long-term project.
 When you use this ability, tick the special armor box on your playbook sheet.
 If you protect a teammate, this ability negates or reduces the severity of a consequence or harm that your teammate is facing.
 You don’t have to be present to use this ability—say how you prepared for this situation in the past.
 If you use this ability to push yourself, you get one of the benefits (+1d, +1 effect, act despite severe harm) but you don’t take 2 stress.
 Your special armor is restored at the beginning of downtime. *Are you capable of establishing psychic links with your teammates?
 Do they know or consent to your mental guardianship?*
 >